 - This section includes the text of the Supplementary Materials, which can include figures, tables, material and methods part.
-Supplementary material can be provided in the same manuscript file at the end of manuscript after tables and figures.
+Supplementary material can be provided in the same manuscript file at the end of the manuscript after tables and figures.

 7.10.
-Art work and Illustrations
+Artwork and Illustrations

-- The art work and relevant illustrations are encouraged to submit in an electronic format.
-Soft copy of all illustrations/graphs prepared should be provided in Excel to adjust quality and size.
+- The artwork and relevant illustrations are encouraged to submit in an electronic format.
+Soft copies of all illustrations/graphs prepared should be provided in Excel to adjust quality and size.
 JPEG or TIFF format should be used for figures along with appropriate size letter and numerals.
-The size of letter and numerals should be of consistent size in all the illustration or figures along with caption.
+The size of letter and numerals should be of consistent size in all the illustration or figures along with a caption.
 MS office files are also acceptable.
 Captions should be numbered in Arabic and typed separately from the illustrations.
 Each provided figures/illustrations should not be embedded in text.
 The illustration/photographs will be published in black and white; however, if required, color printing facility is provided to authors on payment basis.
 For details, contact the editorial office; the detail is available on website.

 8. Review Process and Proofs

 All the submitted contributions are subjected to the panel of editors for revision.
-Furthermore, editor and/or editorial board’s decision regarding manuscript acceptance/rejection will be final and can’t be challenged anywhere.
+Furthermore, the editor and/or editorial board’s decision regarding manuscript acceptance/rejection will be final and can’t be challenged anywhere.
 Upon satisfactory revision and acceptance, the galley proof of manuscript will be sent to authors for correction through e-mail, if required.
 The authors are requested to return the manuscript with minor changes within a week time.

 9. Online publishing

-After revision and proofs, accepted article will be immediately published online, with year, volume and page numbers.
+After revision and proofs, the accepted articles will be immediately published online, with year, volume and page numbers.
 As the journal is available online, no hard copy will be provided to the author/authors on publication of his/her manuscript.
 The manuscript will be freely available online, where it can be downloaded from anywhere.